-• Sweet potatoes: To serve four as a side dish, this recipe calls for 1-1/2-2 pounds sweet potatoes, which is a total of about four medium sweet potatoes.
+• Sweet potatoes: Jewel or Garnet are the best types of sweet potatoes to bake or roast, and happily they’re what you’re most likely to find in your supermarket (dry-fleshed Japanese and Latin American varieties, such as boniato, won’t work as well for this recipe).
+To serve four as a side dish, this recipe uses 1-1/2-2 pounds sweet potatoes, about four medium sweet potatoes.
 Larger sweet potatoes can weigh more than 8 ounces each.
 If you don’t have a scale, measure 6 cups of cubed sweet potatoes.
-Scrub the skin to remove any soil.
-Leave it on for extra fiber and color.
+Scrub the skin to remove any soil, and eave it on for extra texture and color.
 I like to compromise and peel the skin in random strips.

-• Spices: Because of their natural sweetness, roasted sweet potato chunks pair beautifully with all kinds of spices, everything from curry spices to pumpkin-pie.
-For this recipe, I complemented them with a savory blend of smoky, earthy flavors.
-You’ll need ground cumin, smoked paprika, freshly ground black pepper and granulated garlic (or garlic powder) Crushed red chili delivers just a touch of heat.
-Chili powder is an all-in-one spice you can add, too.
+• Spices: Because of their natural sweetness, roasted sweet potato chunks pair beautifully with all kinds of spices, everything from curry blends to pumpkin pie spice.
+Here, they get a savory, smoky treatment instead: ground cumin, smoked paprika, black pepper and granulated garlic, with crushed red pepper for a touch of heat.
+Chili powder works too, if you want an all-in-one shortcut.

 Savory spices for sweet potatoes: Crushed red pepper, garlic powder, cumin, black pepper and smoked paprika